Cultural sites in Uganda, Rwanda, Tanzania, and Kenya

 Stone Town is located in Zanzibar and it is one of the tourist destination for many in Tanzania.
 It was built during the colonial era by the different ethnic groups that lived on this coastal town.
-This famous coastal town has a lot of tourist attraction sites like memorial sites that were built by the Europeans, Arabs, Persians and Indians, museums that show how these people lived in harmony at the coast and their vast different cultures, beaches and many more.
+This famous coastal town has a lot of tourist attraction sites.
+For example memorial sites that were built by the Europeans, Arabs, Persians and Indians, museums.
+These showed how these people lived in harmony at the coast and their vast different cultures and beaches.
 Stone town will leave you with enough knowledge about the culture practiced at this coastal town.

 The National museum and house of culture

 The museum opened up in 1940 to the public and it has a lot of history about Tanzania that you should not miss.
-It also houses the remains of the first man that were found at Olduvai Gorge, royal regalia that was used by former kings and the various items that show the history of Tanzania from the struggle of power during the colonial times to the time that independence was gained.
+It also houses the remains of the first man that were found at Olduvai Gorge.
+Royal regalia that was used by former kings and the various items that show the history of Tanzania.
+And these are from the struggle of power during the colonial times to the time that independence was gained.

 The Kondoa rock art site

 The Kondoa rock site is an archeological area where over 150 caves and shelters that are natural are found.
-The paintings on the rocks are believed to be dated way back to the Bush men area and were made by a brush like instrument.
+The paintings on the rocks are believed dated way back to the Bush men area.
+These were made by a brush like instrument.
 The paintings are of animals, children, hunting scenes and medieval instruments that they used.
 They give you an insight on how the earlier people lived in the area.
 Cultural sites in Uganda Rwanda

 The Olduvai gorge

 Olduvai Gorge located in Tanzania is where the oldest remains of mankind were found.
-The existence of mankind in Olduvai was seen by the presence of skulls that were found in the area, the paintings on the different rocks that are found in the area also show the existence of man in Olduvai.
+The existence of mankind in Olduvai are by the presence of skulls that were found in the area.
+The paintings on the different rocks that are found in the area also show the existence of man in Olduvai.
 A visit to the area will show how man came about.

 The ruins of Kilwa kisiwani

 Kenya is a coastal country that has a rich history and culture.
 The vast culture that is found in the country is due to the different tribes in the country.
-There are roughly six historical cultural sites in Kenya that have been recognized internationally and when you visit this place, you will get to see the Kenya’s culture coming to life.
+There are roughly six historical cultural sites in Kenya that are recognized internationally.
+Obviously when you visit this place, you will get to see the Kenya’s culture coming to life.

 The sacred mijikenda Kaya forests

-The villages in the area were formed in the 16th century and were filled with a lot of people although they were abandoned during the 1940’s.-They consist of eleven forests that are separate from each other and it contains numerous abandoned villages that are taken care of by people known as the elders.
-The cultural traditions that were in the area have never been abandoned and when you visit the area, you will realize that the culture has been preserved by the council of elders.
+The villages in the area were formed in the 16th century.
+In fact they were filled with a lot of people although they were abandoned during the 1940’s.-They consist of eleven forests that are separate from each other and it contains numerous abandoned villages.
+And these are taken care of by people known as the elders.
+The cultural traditions that were in the area are never abandoned and when you visit the area, you will realize that the culture is preserved by the council of elders.
 Visit the place and experience its uniqueness from the rest of Kenya.

 The Lamu old town

 The Lamu town was constructed during the colonial times and it is the oldest coastal town in Kenya.
-This old Swahili settlement has been preserved and one would think that it was built just yesterday.
-The settlement was constructed using mangrove timber and coral stone and the simplicity of how the town looks like will blow you away.
-Many Muslim festivals have been held in the town and it is the best place to learn more about Islam and the Swahili culture that is common in Kenya.
+This old Swahili settlement is preserved and one would think that it was built just yesterday.
+The settlement was constructed using mangrove timber and coral stone.
+And again the simplicity of how the town looks like will blow you away.
+Many Muslim festivals have are held in the town.
+More so, it is the best place to learn more about Islam and the Swahili culture that is common in Kenya.